Widget Embed Guide

 In both modes, wallet connectivity is non-custodial and your application remains in control of user session and authentication outside the widget.

-Before a wallet is connected, the widget displays a default, disconnected state; once a wallet is connected, the widget updates to a fully interactive state (see Appendix A screenshots).
+Before a wallet is connected, the widget displays a default, disconnected state; once a wallet is connected, the widget updates to a fully interactive state.

 External Wallet Mode: Messaging Contract

 When using external wallet mode, the host application and the widget communicate via the standard window.postMessage API.
-All messages must be filtered by origin, and only the widget origin (https://<client-slug>.widget.blockdaemon.com) should be trusted.
+All postMessage events must be filtered by origin, and only the widget origin (https://<client-slug>.widget.blockdaemon.com) should be trusted.

 Message Types